On the descending central sequence of absolute Galois groups: Special extensions

 \section{Special extensions}

-Proposition \ref{distinguished and embedding problems} allows an explicit determination of the distinguished subgroups $N$ of a profinite group $G$ by means of their quotients $G/N$.
-We now carry this computation in case $q=p$ is prime.
-Our computation will be based on an analysis of several central extensions of small $p$-groups.
-To define them, we first recall the structure of the nonabelian groups of order $p^3$.
-When $p=2$ these are: \begin{itemize} \item the dihedral group of order $8$,
+Proposition \ref{distinguished and embedding problems} allows an explicit determination of the distinguished subgroups $N$ of a profinite group $G$ by means of the quotients $G/N$.
+We now carry out this computation for $q=p$ prime, based on an analysis of several central extensions of small $p$-groups.
+We first recall the structure of the nonabelian groups of order $p^3$.
+When $p=2$ these are: \begin{itemize} \item the \textbf{dihedral group} of order $8$,

-\item the quaternionic group
+\item the \textbf{quaternionic group}

 \end{itemize} For $p$ odd, there are two isomorphism types of groups of order $p^3$: \begin{itemize} \item the \textbf{Heisenberg group} of order $p^3$ and exponent $p$,